derekkedziora/jekyll-demo/README.md

 2. Create a random post link
 3. Add a tag page

-If you have any questions, suggestions or just want to get in touch, stop by [my blog](https://derekkedziora.com) or write to me at derekkedziora@icloud.com
+If you have any questions, suggestions or just want to get in touch, stop by [my blog](https://derekkedziora.com).

 ## Creative Commons